mauricios11/random_forest_deployment/README.md

-# Random Forest + XGBoost Stacking Deployment for Streamlit
+# *Random Forest* + *XGBoost Stacking* Deployment for Streamlit

-This project showcases the deployment of a Stacking model that combines Random Forest and XGBoost for predicting income levels based on demographic and economic features.
+This project showcases the deployment of a Stacking model that combines **Random Forest** and **XGBoost** for predicting income levels based on demographic and economic features.
 The deployment is built using Streamlit, offering an interactive and user-friendly interface to make predictions.

-* 🎯 **Objective**: The primary goal of this project is to deploy a robust machine learning model for predicting whether an individual earns more than 50K USD annually based on input features like age, marital status, education, and hours worked per week.
+* 🎯 **Objective**: The primary goal of this project is to deploy a robust machine learning model for predicting whether an individual earns more than 50K USD annually based on input features like *age, marital status, education, etc.*.
 The project demonstrates the entire pipeline, from training the stacking model to deploying it on Streamlit.

+* To use the app enter to the next link: "the link"

 ## Description: